AkramsBookshelf/GCT-Unity/GameManager/Tut-GameStates.md

 Think of it as the game’s **single point of entry** — the first thing that runs when your game starts.

-This state happens _before_ the player ever sees:

 In a real game, the BootState is often responsible for tasks like:
 -   Loading the Main Menu scene
 -   Loading save data